Intermesh/groupoffice-docs/using/calendar.rst

 1. **Owned calendar**

    * `owner` field is set.
    * All users act on behalf of the owner.
+For meetings this means that the calendar owner always becomes the organiser.
    * Accepting invites or sending invitations is done in the owner’s name (secretary model).

 2. **Shared calendar**

    * `owner` field is empty.
    * Each user acts as themselves.
+The user who creates the event becomes the organiser.
    * Accepting invites or sending invitations is done in the current user’s name.

 Invites